rlpy/rlpy/doc/tutorial.rst

         %run examples/tutorial/gridworld.py

-    This will not terminate the interpreter after running the file and allows you to inspect the objects interactively afterwards.
+    This will not terminate the interpreter after running the file and allows you to inspect the objects interactively afterwards (you can exit the shell with CTRL + D)

 .. _Ipython homepage: http://ipython.org